 I believe that everyone should have the opportunity to learn or to further their understanding of this art, as a result fees are by donation but I would hope this will reflect what you feel they are worth and your financial circumstances.
+My lessons are tailored to the individual student's abilities but designed for people who have a genuine interest in understanding how to develope 'internal' movement and are prepared to practice.
 If you are interested then contact me to start a dialog.

 Sessions comprise of two core components.

 The first component is called chan si gong, which translates as silk reeling exercises.
 These are a type of qigong (chi kung) that is specifically designed to teach tai-chi movement and will allow you to begin to develope your body in the unique way of the internal arts.
 They allow me to pass on my understanding of the 'six harmonies motion' movement system that tai-chi employs.
 They are both extensive and comprehensive and are interspersed with joint loosening exercises which open the body to the flow of energy that these exercises develop.